Plan a Microsoft Entra self-service password reset deployment

-- Otherwise, select the appropriate Azure AD or AD security group.
+- Otherwise, select the appropriate Microsoft Entra ID or AD security group.

 When SSPR is enabled, users can only reset their password if they have data present in the authentication methods that the administrator has enabled.
 Methods include phone, Authenticator app notification, security questions, etc. For more information, see What are authentication methods?.